A revolution in chocolate

 - By becoming Choba Choba shareholders, farmers gain decision-making and negotiating power, improve their self-esteem and share in the company’s profits.
 They have representatives on the board and a voice in the company’s product development, communication and marketing strategy.

-The key objective is to turn the chocolate industry upside down by empowering cocoa farmers in Alto Huayabamba Valley to become chocolate entrepreneurs in harmony with their environment.
-In this project specifically, Choba Choba will offer the following:
+Choba Choba's overall objective is to turn the chocolate industry on its head by empowering cocoa farmers in Alto Huayabamba Valley to become chocolate entrepreneurs in harmony with their environment.
+During its collaboration with the Swiss Re Foundation, the following goals were achieved:

 Access to Health and Income Opportunities